nhsy/gcp-labs/README.md

 # gcp-labs

-The gcp lab exercises aim to provide familiarisation with the gcp cloud environment.
+The lab exercises aim to provide familiarisation with the gcp cloud environment.

 # Development Environment
 Preferred software and platform are described below.